readandprogress/reading.is-a.dev/_posts/2024/2024-08-06-spice-and-wolf-merchant-meets-the-wise-wolf-is-fantastic-so-far!.md

 tags: [ Anime, Impressions, Fantasy, Romance, Economics, Trading,  Supernatural, Story, Characters, Plot ]
 time: 47:16.7
 description: I'm not much of a seasonal anime watcher, but this last season is an exception!
 With the return of the fantastic Spice and Wolf!
 And now that the first half has finished airing, I'd like to share my thoughts on it!
-toc: # false | Only when you don't wan TOC.
+toc: false # false | Only when you don't wan TOC.
 license: The images used in this page are owned by their respective copyright owners.
 All rights reserved.
 ---

 ![The Great Holo Holding a Potato.](/assets/images/2024-08-06-spice-and-wolf-merchant-meets-the-wise-wolf-is-fantastic-so-far!/the-great-holo-holding-a-potato.jpg)
 _The Great Holo Holding a Potato._